ABBE Level 3 Diploma in Operational Ratings

 Buildings requiring a DEC

-A DEC and advisory report are required for buildings with a total useful floor area over 500m2 that are occupied in whole or part by public authorities and frequently visited by the public.
+A DEC and advisory report are required for buildings in England and Wales with a total useful floor area over 250m2 that are occupied in whole or part by public authorities and frequently visited by the public.

 Private organisations, including those that may share a building with a relevant institution, do not need to display a DEC, but may elect to do so on a voluntary basis.